 Unusual Shaped Bottles

 If your bottle has curves, corners, bumps, or anything else that makes it unusually shaped, finding a bottle label size can be tricky.
-An unusual shaped bottle is already eye-catching so you may not want to have such a large label that it ends up covering or distracting from the bottle shape.
+An unusually shaped bottle is already eye-catching so you may not want to have such a large label that it ends up covering or distracting from the bottle shape.
 Depending on the shape, it might also be hard to apply a label to the bottle because curves can cause the label to flag so that’s another consideration.

 Once you’ve decided what kind of packaging look you want, measure the area on the bottle where the label will be applied and that will be your bottle label size.
 If your bottle doesn’t have a flat surface, you can apply the same labeling tips for tapered containers to your bottle.
 One option we recommend for unusual shaped bottles is to use shrink sleeve labels.
 These full-body labels offer 360-degree graphics coverage and can conform to almost all bottle shapes for a visually striking look.
 Check out our shrink sleeves guide to see if they’re right for you.